yoshihikosuzuki/ant-asm-workflow/README.md

     - `07-asset`: Asset result
       - `scaffolds.gaps.bed`: Gaps (= N bases) between contigs
       - `scaffolds.unreliable.bed`: Unreliable regions (= not supported by at least one of HiFi and Omni-C; unreliable regions that are not gaps are potential misassemblies)
-      - `scaffolds.hic.unreliable.bed`: Regions not supported by Omni-C reads
-      - `scaffolds.pb.unreliable.bed`: Regions not supported by HiFi reads
     - `09-telomere/scaffolds.telomere.bed`: Long tandem arrays of telomeric motifs

 ## Visual dependencies among the files and commands in the workflow